 Military standards are not specified by regulators for CE Marking, ACMA RCM or FCC Part 15 as examples.

 MIL-STD-461 was developed by the US Military and has been adopted worldwide.
-It specifies emissions and immunity limits for electric and magnetic phenomena, covering Army, Navy, Airforce and Space equipment.
+It specifies emissions and immunity limits for electric and magnetic phenomena, covering Army, Navy, Airforce and Space systems and equipment.

 Version G (2015) is the latest edition.